Debjit07-alpha/water-borne-diseases-predictor/README.md

 ```

 If your editor flags `@tailwind` or `@apply` as unknown rules, that's the CSS linter — the build will process them correctly when the dev server is running.

+## AI Chat Assistant

+An AI Health Assistant is available to answer questions about water-borne diseases and can optionally analyze uploaded images.

+Features:
+- Floating chat widget (bottom-right) on every page
+- Full-page experience at `/chat`
+- Streaming responses from `/api/chat`
+- Optional image upload (<=10MB, any standard image MIME type)

+Usage:
+1. Click the circular chat button (message icon) to open/close the widget.
+2. Type your question or click the image icon to attach an image.
+3. Press Enter or the send icon.
+4. Visit `/chat` for a larger focused view.

+Notes:
+- Chat history is in-memory only and resets on reload (can be persisted later via localStorage or a DB table).
+- The assistant is informational only and not a medical professional.
+Always seek qualified medical advice for diagnosis or treatment.

+Future Enhancements (ideas):
+- LocalStorage or server persistence of conversations
+- Auth-based user conversation history
+- Markdown rendering & citations
+- Accessibility focus trap and ARIA live region